 Moving bumblebee nests

-Bumblebees are not at all aggressive, seldom sting, and are very easy to live with.
 We very much hope that people will only try to move nests that are in a particularly inconvenient location.
 Underground nests will be more difficult to move, as you'll create a considerable amount of disturbance as you dig down to the nest.
-However, if it's outside and underground then there should be no reason to move it.
+These nests can also have long tunnels that lead to the nest, so it can be difficult to find it.

 If you do need to move it, you will either need to do this yourself or get help from someone experienced in doing so.
+Please note that bumblebees can sting and are more likely to do so if their nest is disturbed.
+If you decide to move a nest, it is done at your own risk.
 Some honey bee keepers will have some experience in moving bumblebee nests, but this is rare.
-Pest control companies will almost certainly destroy the nests, so it's best to avoid using their services for bumblebees.
+Pest control companies often destroy the nests (although a few refuse to), so it's best to avoid using their services for bumblebees unless absolutely necessary.
+A few companies now specialise in moving nests.
+While we are unable to recommend any of them, they can be found through search engines.
 Please note that we do not move colonies ourselves.

 To move a nest safely it is best to do it in the dark - when all of the bees will be in the nest and docile.
-They might buzz a bit but they won’t fly in the dark, so you can do it reasonably safely.
+They might buzz a bit but they won’t fly in the dark, so it's safest to do it then.
 They don't see red light well, so if you need to see what you're doing, put some red plastic film/acetate over a torch or use a red L.E.D. rear cycle light.

 Bumblebees are less likely to sting than honeybees and wasps are.
 However, disturbing the nest can make them behave defensively, and precautions should be taken to prevent stings occurring.
 While a full bee-keepers’ suit is helpful, it is not necessary.
-As a minimum, a person moving a nest should wear full length rubber ‘washing up’ gloves, and a long-sleeved top.
+As a minimum, a person moving a nest should wear full length rubber ‘washing up’ gloves, and a long-sleeved top, and cover any exposed skin as best they can.

 It has also been found that bumblebees can become alerted to the presence of an intruder if they are breathed upon.
 Accordingly, it is best to try to avoid breathing on the nest.